 The book is available in bookstores from November 7, 2019.

-Also a super limited edition portfolio (limited to 12 copies) will be available as of November 16, 2019.
-The portfolio will hold the poster of the exhibition plus six preliminary steps and a certificate, all in digigraphy and bundled in a luxurious box.
+Also a super limited edition portfolio (limited to 12 copies) was available as of November 16, 2019.
+The portfolio hold the poster of the exhibition plus six preliminary steps and a certificate, all in digigraphy and bundled in a luxurious box.

 François Schuiten shared the making of the announcement poster with the publication of the poster in several steps.